Rehabilitating financially distressed companies

 Obtain Statutory Recognition

 CIBA has developed a specialist license for those members who wish to become Business Rescue Practitioners (BRP).
-The license is in the format of an exam supported by a prescribed text book and a study guide.
+The license is in the format of an exam supported by a prescribed textbook and a study guide.

 Lecturer and Industry Expert